rasterio/rasterio/docs/cli.rst

     $ rio calc "(asarray (take a 1) (* (take a 2) (/ (mean (take a 1)) (mean (take a 2)))) (* (take a 3) (/ (mean (take a 1)) (mean (take a 3)))))" \
     > --name a=tests/data/RGB.byte.tif --dtype ubyte /tmp/out.rgb.tif

-The command above is also an example of a calculation that is a bit beyond the design of the calc command and something that could be done much more efficiently in
+The command above is also an example of a calculation that is far beyond the design of the calc command and something that could be done much more efficiently in Python.
-Python.

 info
 ----